-How Houston Moved 25,000 People From the Streets Into Homes of Their Own
+How Houston moved 25,000 people from the streets into homes of their own

 It helped, Parker said, “that back then we still had slack in our housing market and reasonably priced land.
 It also helped that we created a center for sobriety, stopped arresting 20,000 people a year for public intoxication and started handing out taxi vouchers to homeless people so they wouldn’t use ambulances as personal taxis.
 All that saved us a fortune and made sense.
 But the bottom line is that nearly everybody in Houston involved in homelessness got together around what works.
 That’s our secret sauce.”

-truggled with this explanation.
+I struggled with this explanation.
 Housing first is not a new idea, after all.
 Other cities receive federal funds and have continuums of care.
 They do not achieve the same results.

 “You can meet the letter of the law without embracing its true intent” is how Chapman-Semple put it.
-San Diego, for example, another of the 10 cities targeted by the Obama administration, created a continuum; but unlike Houston, which cut its homeless count by nearly two-thirds, San Diego was able to reduce the number by only 19%, a 2020 city audit concluded, because of a piecemeal approach to housing first and “ineffective” strategic planning.
+San Diego, for example, another of the 10 cities targeted by the Obama administration, created a continuum.
+However, unlike Houston, which cut its homeless count by nearly two-thirds, San Diego was able to reduce the number by only 19%, a 2020 city audit concluded, because of a piecemeal approach to housing first and “ineffective” strategic planning.

 Atlanta, too, was adrift until neighboring counties dropped out of a joint continuum and the city set up its own, modeling its approach on Houston’s.
 Atlanta has since cut its homeless numbers 40% and gained increasing corporate support — a vital source of additional funding.